GCSE Options 2023-2024

 When will we find out more about GCSE options?
 Who should we contact?

-We will be delivering a presentation on the GCSE options process at the Parent’s Conference this Friday 20th January.
-Given the length of the evening we will be running this at both 16:10 and 17:30 in Piccadilly Café.
+We will be delivering a presentation on the GCSE options process at the Parent’s Conference this Friday 19th January 2024.
+Given the length of the evening we will be running this at both 16:10 and 17:15 in Piccadilly Café.
 Our GCSE options booklet is also available on our website.
 We are offering the same GCSE and IGCSE courses as last year.
-Please also feel free to review GCSE and IGCSE specifications and information on the Subject Resource pages on Firefly, which are accessible to all pupils and parents.
 If you do have questions about (I)GCSE options, please contact your child’s tutor in the first instance, and you may wish to contact subject teachers and Heads of Department.

 What is the deadline for submitting GCSE/IGCSE option choices?

 You can access the GCSE/IGCSE Options Form on Firefly.
-This will need to be submitted no later than Tuesday 24th January.
-It is possible to make changes, subsequently, however these initial choices are used to design the curriculum and ensure that as many pupils as possible are able to study their chosen subjects.
+This will need to be submitted no later than 9am on Friday 26th January 2024.
+It is possible to make changes, subsequently, however these initial choices are used to design the curriculum and ensure that as many pupils as possible are able to study their chosen combinations of subjects.

 How many GCSEs can our children study and how many options do they have?